 To be eligible to apply for High Value Residency you must be able to demonstrate:

-- The ability to generate an annual minimum tax contribution of £145,000; and
+- the ability to generate an annual minimum tax contribution of £250,000

-- Comfortable and sustainable, annual worldwide income in excess of £725,000 per annum.
+- comfortable and sustainable, annual worldwide income in excess of £1,250,000 per annum

 This does not guarantee the success of an application, and other qualifying social and economic factors will also be taken into consideration.
 These include:

-- Sporting and/or training initiatives e.g. for educational organisations or young people;
+- sporting and/or training initiatives (for example for educational organisations or young people)

-Potential negative media coverage, including past events outside of the Island;
+- positive media coverage of activities undertaken (business or social) as well as potential negative media coverage, including past events outside of the Island

-- Any undesirable or negative factors in your background (e.g. criminal record);
+- any undesirable or negative factors in your background (for example a criminal record)

-The impact your residency will have locally; and
+- the impact your residency will have locally

 To apply for High Value Residency, you will need to provide the following documentation:

-- A verified copy of a valid passport (required for each individual relocating to Jersey); and
+- a verified copy of a valid passport (required for each individual relocating to Jersey)

-- A Disclosure Certificate from the relevant authority Disclosure & Barring Service (DBS) authority.
+- a Disclosure Certificate from the relevant authority Disclosure and Barring Service (DBS) authority.
 This was previously known as a CRB Certificate.